CypElf/Blog/src/resources/articles/Write Up/Root-Me CTF/Web/Base on fire/base-on-fire.md

 solve()
 ```

-Unfortunately, we're rejecting because we don't have the permission.
+Unfortunately, we're rejected because we don't have the permission.

 ![](insufficient_perms.png)